VIP Research Group

 Zibusiso MAFAITI

-Zibusiso Mafaiti is a 2nd year student pursuing a BSc in computing and information Systems.
-He is passionate about research particularly it's impact on modern learning.
+Zibusiso Mafaiti is a second-year student pursuing a BSc in Computing and Information Systems.
+He is passionate about research and its impact on modern learning.

 Owen LI

-Owen is a Software devloper in the school Applied Science at Queen's University, Canada
+Owen is a software developer in the School of Applied Science at Queen's University, Canada.

 Yi-Ting LEE (Tina)